There are many benefits to participating in play therapy for cerebral palsy.

 Did you notice how the play therapist allows the child to make their own decisions and verbally explains what the child is doing and feeling?

-Play therapists help children understand what they’re feeling so that instead of acting out, they can learn to explain what they’re feeling through speech.
+Play therapists help children understand what they’re feeling so that instead of acting out, they can learn to explain what they’re feeling by expressing it .

 Play Therapy for Cerebral Palsy: Key Points

 Play therapy helps improve communication skills, cognitive skills, gross motor skills, and fine motor skills.

 It encourages your child to think, explore, socialize, and move around in a fun and engaging way where they’re in control of their environment.

 Furthermore, it will help parents understand what their children are feeling but aren’t necessarily saying.